skoerfgen/ACMECert/README.md

 > **`domain_config`**
 >
-> An Array defining the domains and the corresponding challenge types to get a certificate for (up to 100 domains per certificate).
+> An Array defining the domains and the corresponding challenge types to get a certificate for.
 >
 > The first one is used as `Common Name` for the certificate.
 >